The official blog of the Lung Institute.

 When you have a lung disease, you may feel unable to participate in exercise because breathing can be a struggle.
 Don’t worry!
 There are exercises for everyone and by consulting a physician and a personal trainer, you can create a workout routine that works best for you and allows you to receive the maximum health benefits without overexerting yourself.

 If you or someone you love suffers from a debilitating chronic lung disease such as chronic obstructive pulmonary disorder (COPD) or interstitial lung disease, you may think that a life that includes daily exercise is out of reach.
-Fortunately, that life can be yours with stem cell therapy from the For more information, contact us or call us at (800) 729-3065.
+Fortunately, that life can be yours with cellular therapy from the For more information, contact us or call us at (800) 729-3065.